 IDEA #1 – A Cold Water Station

 There are many laws a handmade business must follow so PLEASE CHECK WITH YOUR CITY ON LICENSES & PERMITS.
 Each jurisdiction is different on what you can and can’t give out (there’s actually a story about a church being fined for handing out bottles of water at a parade so be fully aware of what is and isn’t allowed).

-I was curious on the rules in my city and sent an email to the local street vending program to find out the following questions, which are ones you’ll want to ask if you’re considering a water station in your market booth:
+I was curious about outdoor market rules in my city and sent an email to the local street vending program to find out the following questions, which are ones you’ll want to ask if you’re considering a water station in your outdoor market booth:

-1) Can vendors selling handmade products at a market hand out water for free or do they need a specific permit?
+1) Can vendors selling handmade products at an outdoor market hand out water for free or do they need a specific permit?

 2) Can they serve tap water from a container or must they be bottles of water?